Last Disc Magic

 - The Final Fantasy series, depending on the game chosen, has Flare, Meteor/Meteo, Holy/Pearl, or the rather impressive Ultima.
 Often they have all of the above.
 There is a recurring top-end magic that puts them all to shame, called Grand Cross, but this magic has never yet been available to the heroes.

-- Final Fantasy V avoids this to some extent.
-One of the classes, Mystic Knight, has an ability called Spellblade that infuses the user's weapon with a black magic spell (as long as you've bought it), meaning that it's much easier to hit enemies with spells.
+- Final Fantasy V makes the search for Holy, Flare, Meteor, and Bahamut Summon spells into part of the endgame plot, firmly tauting them as the end-all be-all spells of their respectie magic types.
+That said, it avoids this to some extent, as one of the classes, Mystic Knight, has an ability called Spellblade that infuses the user's weapon with a black magic spell (as long as you've bought it), meaning that it's much easier to hit enemies with spells.

 - Final Fantasy VII has several examples of this, notably the Knights of the Round materia.
 With the Knights' materia, and a couple other materia combos (W-Summon, Final Attack, etc.) it's possible to throw any enemy (including both bonus bosses) into an endless loop of Knights of the Round until your opponents are dead.